Uranus’ strange axis of rotation and the unusual properties of its moons and ring system are likely due to an ancient giant icy impact.

 This may have also been true for the rocky material involved in Earth’s Moon-forming impact, but in contrast, this rocky material had a very high condensation temperature, meaning it solidified quickly, and thus Earth’s Moon was able to collect a significant amount of the debris created by the collision due to its own gravity.

-In the case of Uranus, a large icy impactor was able to tilt the planet, give it a rapid rotation period (Uranus’ ‘day’ is presently ~ 17 hours, even faster than Earth’s), and the leftover material from the collision remained gaseous longer.
+In the case of Uranus, a large icy impactor was able to tilt the planet, give it a rapid rotation period (Uranus’ ‘day’ is present ~ 17 hours, even faster than Earth’s), and the leftover material from the collision remained gaseous longer.
 The largest mass body, what would become Uranus, then collected most of the leftovers, and thus Uranus’ present moons are small.
 To be precise, the ratio of Uranus’ mass to Uranus’ moons’ masses is greater than the ratio of Earth’s mass to its moon by a factor of more than a hundred.
 Ida and colleagues’ model beautifully reproduces the current configuration of Uranus’ satellites.